SuperDumbMario2/SuperDumbMario2/README.md

 - 👋 Hi, I’m @SuperDumbMario2
-- 👀 I’m interested in SM64 bloopers, Mario romhacks and Nintendo console homebrews.
+- 👀 I’m interested in SM64 Machinima, Mario romhacks and Nintendo console homebrews.
-- 🌱 I’m currently learning how to make SM64 bloopers, Mario romhacks and homebrews.
+- 🌱 I’m currently learning how to make SM64 Machinima, Mario romhacks and homebrews.
 - 💞️ I’m looking to collaborate on Mario in the Multiverse
 - 📫 How to reach me: discord is "superdumbmario2"
 - ⚡ Fun fact: beytah